 A strong and dedicated board of directors is the backbone of a nonprofit organization.
 The more effectively a board is run, the more it can contribute to the success of the organization.

 In this workshop we will explore the characteristics of high-performing boards and how you can enhance the performance of your own board of directors.
-Through the use of case studies and facilitated discussions, this workshop will cover some of the most critical issues in nonprofit governance including:
+Through the use of facilitated discussions this workshop will cover some of the most critical issues in nonprofit governance including:

 - Governance Models – the many shapes and sizes – what is yours?

 - How big should your board be?

 - What committees do you need?
 Standing Committees and working committees

 - Developing an Agenda

 - Meeting practices and formalities